tsmanner/terrasa-private/planning.md

 ## K'anchay Order Investigations

 Wayra must have had contacts in the city other than Sayre.
-Sayre was able to win a turf war too quickly to have done it on her own, even with the help of a necromancer.
+She was able to win a turf war too quickly to have done it on her own, even with the help of a necromancer.
 Her takeover was brutal, efficient, and quiet; it wasn't clear it was happening until it was almost complete, and even then, it wasn't obvious that the takeover was backed by an outside power.

 **Mayua:** Llaska, despite his impetuousness, is a talented scout and investigator